ConquerorsOfMystery/seabass/README.md

 # What is the state of the project?

-The language is more-or-less finalized, and the tool implementation is considered "complete and ready for use".
+The language is more-or-less finalized, and the CBAS tool implementation is considered "complete and ready for use".

-You may find implementation bugs, but they should be rare.
-Error messages are pretty good, but they could use some work.
+Barely any of the potential of the project has yet been tapped, but I am hopeful.

-A small but powerful array of metaprogramming tools are provided in `stdmeta`.
-It is planned to be extended in the future.
+the `toc` translator is mostly finished and ready for production

-The "toc" code generator is useful and effective.
+`stdmeta`, the standard metaprogramming library, is woefully underdeveloped and incomplete, which is sad because it is the "main point" of this language.

-There are some libraries written for the `toc` backend- notably FFIs for OpenGL 1.1 and OpenAL 1.1.
+There is an enormous amount of theory work and new metaprogramming code that has to be written to make CBAS into even ten percent of what it is capable of being.

-The codebase is largely undocumented.
-Tutorials, references, guides, and expository material need to be written to make the language a success.
+That said, all work on metaprogramming in CBAS has exponential gains in productivity due to the nature of metaprogramming, so it may go more quickly than expected.

 # How do I use it?